NAME

 - If the

-mask is set, the translation emits both<source>
+ORT_LANG_XLIFF_COPYmask is set, the translation emits both<source>and<target>directives, otherwise it emits only<source>.

 Only translatable components (e.g,. an enumeration item) with labels are queued for translation.